geseib/vpcintro/website/content/Lab3-Applications/60-deployNLB/60-Manual/_index.md

 Lets depoly a Network Load Balancer backed by an Autoscaling group.
 If you would rather go quickly to the next lab you can use the **[CloudFromation template](../60-Automated/index.html)

-Make sure you are logged into your AWS account (Either your AWS account or via the AWS Event Dashboard).
+Make sure you are logged into your AWS account (Either your AWS account or via the AWS Event Dashboard if an AWS hosted event).

 ![NLB Diagram](/images/nlb-diagram.png)